penumbra-zone/penumbra/docs/protocol/src/dex/action/swap_claim.md

 ## [SwapClaim Body](#swapclaim-body)

-The body of an `SwapClaim` has four parts:
+The body of a `SwapClaim` has four parts:

 1. A revealed `Nullifier`, which nullifies the swap commitment being claimed;
 2. A balance commitment, which commits to the value balance of the spent note;